Table of Contents

 This coat of arms has undergone several color variations over the years, but the peacock has remained the same.

-Apart from Russia, the peacock is also highly valued in Asian cultures like India and Sri Lanka, where it is the national bird.
+Apart from Russia, People highly value the peacock in Asian cultures like India and Sri Lanka, where it is the national bird.

-Ancient Christians considered the peacock to be a symbol of immortality, rebirth, and regeneration as it is believed that the meat of a peacock doesn’t go bad, even after three days of sitting at room temperature.
+Ancient Christians considered the peacock to be a symbol of immortality, rebirth, and regeneration.
+They believe that the meat of a peacock doesn’t go bad, even after three days of sitting at room temperature.

-In Eastern countries, the peacock symbolizes pride and strength and according to Muslim tradition, the “eyes” on the peacock’s tail are meant to represent the cosmos.
+In Eastern countries, people see the peacock as a symbol of pride and strength.
+According to Muslim tradition, they believe that the “eyes” on the peacock’s tail represent the cosmos.